-The company estimates that its share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$\infty\$.
+The company estimates that its share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$4,000,000.
+The company has agreed to pay the filing fees incident to, and the fees and disbursements of counsel for the underwriters in connection with, any required review by FINRA in connection with this offering, in an amount not to exceed \$50,000.
 The underwriters have agreed to reimburse us for certain expenses up to a maximum of \$700,000 in the aggregate in connection with the offering.
-Lazard Frères & Co.
-LLC referred this transaction to Lazard Capital Markets LLC and will receive a referral fee from Lazard Capital Markets LLC in connection therewith.